KokoiRuby/fast-gin/README.md

 Improvements:

-- Use `struct` which provides compile-time checking and avoids runtime assertions over `map`.
+- Use `struct` which provides compile-time type checking and avoids runtime assertions over `map`.
 - Use `os.Open` with a decoder for streaming or larger files, avoiding the need to load everything into memory at once.
 - Encapsulate parsing into a reusable function for better modularity.
 - Handle missing files or fields with defaults.